-Figure 4.1: Currents in simulation of starting phase.
-In contrast to the SMC, controlling based on the KF yields to relatively small currents.
-It is due to the fact, that mean value of proposed estimate match with desired state and thus only small control actions are necessary.
+Results of one realization are summarized in figure 4.4.2.
+In contrast to the $SIR{opt}$ filter, controlling based on the EKF produces only small control actions.
+It is due to the fact, that mean value of estimate proposed by the EKF match with desired state well and, thus, only small control actions are necessary.
 However, small actions are not very informative which cause failure of the EKF.
-On the other hand, in cases where better prior information is available (and thus better performance of the EKF is assumed), the EKF would be able to reach desired state very effectively.
-Another remarkable result can be seen in comparison to figure 4.2 - the highest currents are reached just after SMC estimates become sufficiently accurate.

-Figure 4.2: Realization and estimation of $\omega_t$ and $\theta_t$ in simulation of starting phase of PMSM with KF or SMC estimation, respectively.
-True states are marked by full line, estimates by dashed line, and bounds of estimated distribution (in case of the SMC) and variance (in case of the KF) by dotted line.
-The reason for failure of the EKF is convergence to the state with angle which is shifted by $\pi$ from the true state.
+As consequence of the failure, the EKF convergences to the state with angle shifted by $\pi$ from the true state.
 It causes turning in opposite direction.
+On the other hand, in cases where better initial information is available (and thus better performance of the EKF is assumed), the EKF would be able to reach desired state very effectively.
+Another remarkable result is that the higher voltages are applied just after resampling procedure is utilized (sharp edges in the estimates of posterior distribution).
+Similarly, the highest currents are reached just after estimates proposed by the SIRopt filter become sufficiently accurate.

+Figure 4.2: Qualitative comparison of different filters.
+For $\omega_t$ and $\theta_t$ , the true state is marked by full line, the estimate by dashed line, and bound of estimated distribution (in case of the SIRopt) and variance (in case of the KF) by dash-dot line.